realm/realm-js/packages/realm/README.md

 rm ios/Podfile.lock
 rm -rf ~/Library/Developer/Xcode/DerivedData
 ```
 Afterwards, reinstall pods and try again.
-If this still doesn't work, ensure that `node_modules/realm/react-native/ios/lib` directory exists and contains a libraries (`.a` files).
+If this still doesn't work, ensure that `node_modules/realm/react-native/ios/lib` directory exists and contains libraries (`.a` files).
 If this is missing, try reinstalling the `realm` npm package and as well as cocoapods.

 #### Android
 This can occur when installing `realm` and not performing a clean build.
 The following commands can be used to clear your cache: